ManifestManah/NoBlock/README.md

 ## Credits
 A Big thank you to:
 - [WD-](https://github.com/shobhit-pathak/) for helping me find a way to change the value of the player's collision group.
-- KillStr3aK
-- [KillStr3aK](https://github.com/KillStr3aK/) for helping with windows and linux checks and collision rule changes.
+- [KillStr3aK](https://github.com/KillStr3aK/) for helping with Windows and Linux checks and collision rule changes.